JohnTheCoolingFan/PlutoniumEnergy/README.md

 *   [No Artillery Map Reveal](https://mods.factorio.com/mods/John_TheCF/NoArtilleryMapReveal)
 *   [Placeable-off-grid](https://mods.factorio.com/mod/PlaceableOffGrid)

+Mod source code is also available at [Gitlab](https://gitlab.com/JohnTheCoolingFan/PlutoniumEnergy) (Mirrored from github)

 # Support

 If you would like to support me, you can donate me using BTC, BCH or ETH (images are too large, so it's just a link):